scarlatti/roseingrave/Documentation.md

 Requires `"template"`, `"pieces"`, and `"volunteers"`.
 Outputs created spreadsheet links to `"spreadsheetsIndex"`.

-If any volunteers already exist in `"spreadsheetsIndex"`, they will be skipped.
+If any given volunteers already exist in `"spreadsheetsIndex"` and `--extend` or `--replace` are not set, they will be skipped.
+If `--new` is set, new spreadsheets will be created for all given volunteers.

 #### Arguments